 Why is Wafer Mapping important?

 But how does the robot know how many wafers there are actually in the FOUP.
 And if they are placed correctly.
 In some cases, it can happen that the wafer in the FOUP is cross slotted or double stacked.
+Or that some slots are entirely empty.
 This is portrayed in Figure 2.

 If the robot doesn’t know or detects this, it will crash into the wafer, causing broken wafers.
 Broken wafers cause machine downtime and losses, that can go into the tens of thousands of Euros.

-Therefore, the so called “wafer mapping” step is crucial.
+Therefore, the so called “wafer mapping” step, to detect potential loading faults, is crucial.